Centralia, Pennsylvania: Public services

-The borough is served by a small group of volunteer firefighters operating one fire engine that is more than 30 years old.
-The fire company ambulance was given to the nearby Wilburton Fire Company in Conyngham Township in 2012.

 The Centralia Municipal Building still stands, along with its attached fire station garage.
 By the early 2010s, the building had fallen into disrepair, but new siding was installed in 2012.
 The building hosts the annual Centralia Cleanup Day, when volunteers collect illegally dumped trash in the area.
-Although past cleanup days avoided fire-impacted areas, the 2018 cleanup included areas around the landfill and the abandoned section of PA Route 61, since nicknamed Graffiti Highway.
-In April 2021, volunteers planted 250 apple trees around Centralia to restore the town's ecosystem and wildlife habitats.
+Although past cleanup days avoided fire-impacted areas, the 2018 cleanup included areas around the landfill and the abandoned section of PA Route 61.
+Volunteers planted 250 apple trees around Centralia to restore the town's ecosystem and wildlife habitats in April 2021.

+The borough council still had regular meetings as of 2011.
+It was reported that the town's highest bill at the meeting reported on came from PPL Electric Utilities at $92 and the town's budget was "in the black."

+Religion

-The town's Ukrainian Catholic church, the Assumption of the Blessed Virgin Mary, remains in use and attracts worshippers from surrounding towns including people who were once residents of the town.
+The remaining church in the borough, the town's Ukrainian Catholic church, the Assumption of the Blessed Virgin Mary, remains in use.
+It holds weekly services on Sundays and attracts worshippers from surrounding towns including people who were once residents of the town.
+It has not yet been directly affected by the fire.
 A geological survey found there was solid rock, not coal, under the church so it is not in danger of collapse due to the fire.

-An Eastern Orthodox cemetery, the Saints Peter & Paul Church and Cemetery, still stands on the south-west outskirts of Centralia.
+The town's four cemeteries—including one on the hilltop which has smoke rising around and out of it—are maintained in good condition.
+Saint Mary's Orthodox Cemetery still stands on the northern edge of Centralia, and Saints Peter & Paul Church and Cemetery, Saint Ignatius Cemetery, and the Odd Fellows Cemetery still stand on the southern edge of the town.

+Education

+The school district is the Mount Carmel Area School District.

 In popular culture

 Centralia has been used as a model for many different fictional ghost towns and manifestations of Hell.
 Prominent examples include Dean Koontz's Strange Highways and David Wellington's Vampire Zero.

 Screenwriter Roger Avary researched Centralia while working on the screenplay for the Silent Hill film adaptation.

-The 1982 PBS documentary Centralia Mine Fire contains interviews with residents and relates the story of the mine fire.

-The 1987 film Made in U.S.A. opens in Centralia and the surrounding coal region of Pennsylvania.

-Author Bill Bryson described Centralia as "the strangest, saddest town I believe I have ever seen" in his 1998 travel book A Walk in the Woods.

-The 2007 documentary The Town That Was is about the history of the town and its current and former residents.

-Centralia had a segment entitled "City on Fire" on the Travel Channel television series America Declassified which aired in 2013.

-The Centralia story was explored in the documentary segment "Dying Embers" from public radio station WNYC's Radiolab.

-The American history comedy podcast The Dollop featured an episode in 2015 discussing Centralia.

-The setting of the 1991 film Nothing but Trouble starring Chevy Chase and Dan Aykroyd was set in a fictional town "Valkenvania" based on Centralia.
+While the movie took inspiration from Centralia, the original game series was not inspired by any town.

-The song "Perpetual Flame of Centralia", featured on the 2021 album Sinner Get Ready by Lingua Ignota, derives both its title and lyrical themes from the town and its mine fire.
+The song "Perpetual Flame of Centralia" by Kristin Hayter (Whilst under the stage name Lingua Ignota) from her album Sinner Get Ready is named after and inspired by the town.